-Airlines allow Trump's barred passengers on US-bound flights
+Airlines allow passengers after judge blocks travel ban

 The travel ban has caused confusion in many countries, raising questions of whether people with dual nationality would still be barred from entering the country.

-It first appeared that the Trump administration would strike deals country by country, but the Department of Homeland Security later clarified that the ban did not apply to dual nationals with passports from countries not on the blacklist.
+It first appeared that the Trump administration would strike deals country by country, but the Department of Homeland Security later clarified that the ban did not apply to dual nationals with passports from countries not on the list.

 People traveling on diplomatic, NATO or UN visas were also exempt from the ban.

-Despite the judge's ruling and airlines' announcements that the ban was halted, there appeared to be no rush to the US from the regional hubs connecting passengers from the Middle East to the United States.
+Despite the judge's ruling and airlines' announcements that the ban was halted, there appeared to be no rush to the United States from the regional hubs connecting passengers from the Middle East.

-Dubai International Airport was quiet and orderly on Saturday afternoon as two flights departed for New York and Los Angeles, a CNN journalist there said.
+Dubai International Airport was quiet and orderly Saturday afternoon as two flights departed for New York and Los Angeles, a CNN journalist there said.

-Istanbul's Ataturk Airport also was calm, as flights departed as usual to Los Angeles, San Francisco, Atlanta, New York, Boston and Miami.
+Istanbul's Ataturk Airport also was calm as flights departed as usual to Los Angeles, San Francisco, Atlanta, New York, Boston and Miami.

-US District Judge James Robart, a George W. Bush appointee who presides in Washington state, temporarily stopped Trump's travel ban on Friday night.
+US District Judge James Robart, a George W. Bush appointee in Washington state, temporarily stopped Trump's travel ban Friday night.

 The White House quickly responded, calling the order "outrageous" and vowing to appeal.